Sardarilal Mathradas Nanda: Post-retirement

 Nanda retired from the Indian Navy on 30 August 1973.
-He was appointed chairman and managing director (CMD) of the largest shipping company in India, the Shipping Corporation of India (SCI) in May 1974.
+He was appointed Chairman and Managing director (CMD) of the largest shipping company in India, the Shipping Corporation of India (SCI) in May 1974.

 Personal life

-At the age of 21, Nanda was married to Sumitra, a lady chosen by his parents.
+At the age of 21, Nanda was married to Sumitra Nanda.
 The marriage was harmonious and lasted all their lives, during which they were fated to suffer many vicissitudes together, ranging from the partition of India which uprooted them from their native land, to the heights of honour when Nanda became chief of the Indian Navy.
-The couple were the parents of several children, including a son, Suresh Nanda (ex-naval officer and businessman) and Beena Mehra, wife of Major Pradeep Kumar Mehra, an army officer and polo enthusiast who founded and ran Usha Stud Farm on the outskirts of Delhi.
+The couple were the parents of several children, including a son, Suresh Nanda (ex-naval officer and businessman) and Veena Mehra, wife of Major Pradeep Kumar Mehra, an army officer and polo enthusiast who founded and ran Usha Stud Farm on the outskirts of Delhi.

-Nanda suffered a personal tragedy on 2 January 2002 when his daughter Beena, her husband and their daughter Radhika were killed in a helicopter crash while flying from Mussourie to Dehradun Airport after attending a New Year's Day party.
+Nanda suffered a personal tragedy on 2 January 2001 when his daughter Veena, her husband and their daughter Radhika were killed in a helicopter crash while flying from Mussoorie to Dehradun Airport after attending a New Year's party.
 Their other two daughters, Ameeta and Devika, survived since they were not on the helicopter; Ameeta Mehra now runs Usha Stud Farm.